Urban Agriculture Tool Lending Program

 BCS tractor trainings can accommodate a maximum of 10 growers per class.

-If you were not accepted into the first training on July 13th due to class size limitations, you will be waitlisted for the next trainings in August, September or October.
+If you are not accepted into your selected training class due to class size limitations, you will be waitlisted for upcoming trainings in October and beyond.
 Food Well Alliance will contact you to schedule accordingly.